DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

-# ODM metering service Helm chart (ibm-odm-metering)
+# ODM Metering Service Helm Chart (ibm-odm-metering)

-The [IBM Operational Decision Manager metering service](https://github.com/ODMDev/decisions-metering) Helm chart `ibm-odm-metering` is used to deploy the consumption metering service in a Kubernetes environment.
+The [IBM Operational Decision Manager metering service](https://github.com/ODMDev/decisions-metering) Helm chart, `ibm-odm-metering`, is used to deploy the consumption metering service in a Kubernetes environment.

 ## Introduction